Fall 2012 – Summer 2013

 The Faculty of Arts offers programs leading to the degrees of B.A. and B.S.W.
-Admission is selective; fulfillment of the minimum requirements does not guarantee acceptance.
-Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying/undergrad.
+Admission is selective; fulfilment of the minimum requirements does not guarantee acceptance.
+Admission criteria are described in the Undergraduate Admissions Guide, found at www.mcgill.ca/applying.

 The Faculty of Arts also offers a Diploma in Environment under the McGill School of Environment; a 30-credit program is available to holders of a B.Sc. or B.A. or equivalent.
 All credits for the Diploma must be completed at McGill.
-For more information, see McGill School of Environment > Diploma in Environment.
+For more information, see Programs, Courses and University Regulations > Faculties & Schools > McGill School of Environment > Undergraduate > Diploma in Environment.

-The Faculties of Arts and of Science jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described in the Bachelor of Arts and Science section of this publication.
+The Faculties of Arts and of Science jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described in Programs, Courses and University Regulations > Faculties & Schools > Bachelor of Arts and Science.

 The Bachelor of Arts (B.A.) degree integrates the Humanities, Social Sciences, Languages, and a wide range of Interdisciplinary Studies into a coherent academic program.
 It is as broad and comprehensive in scope as is human behaviour and communication.
 Students interested in gaining insight into how society worked and people expressed themselves in the past, how society works and how people express themselves today, and what we may look for in the future, pursue a B.A. degree.